1.1. The name of this organization shall be the Minnesota Association of Rehabilitation Providers (MARP), hereinafter referred to as MARP.

 4.10.1. the Director has breached or failed to perform the duties of his or her office under the Articles of Incorporation or Bylaws of this Corporation.

+4.10.2. the breach or failure to perform constitutes self-dealing, willful misconduct or recklessness.
 These provisions shall not apply to the responsibility or liability of a Director pursuant to any criminal statute, or the liability of a Director for the payment of taxes pursuant to local, state or federal law.

 ARTICLE V

 5.2.
 President.
-The President shall be the chief executive officer of MARP and shall preside at all meetings of the Board of Directors and the Executive Committee and shall perform such other duties as may be assigned by the Board.
+The President shall be the chief executive director of MARP and shall preside at all meetings of the Board of Directors and the Executive Committee and shall perform such other duties as may be assigned by the Board.

 5.3.
 President-Elect.
 The President-Elect shall perform such duties as may be assigned by the Board of Directors or the President.
 In the event of a vacancy in the office of President because of death, resignation or removal, or during the President's absence or disability, incapacity or refusal to act, as determined by a vote of at least two-thirds of the Board of Directors, the President-Elect shall perform the duties of the President.